msg-systems/datatransfer/README.md

 - Customizing the source code is done with Visual Studio Community or higher Visual Studio versions

 ### Documentation
-- Documentation is currently only partly available in english (Documentation/content/en)
+- Documentation can be found in the documentation folder
+  - Content contains user documentation, images and xsd-files in english and german
+  - Help contains german code documentation (classes, methods, parameters, ...)
-  - english/german job.xsd can be found there
+- [documentation pages](Documentation/Content/docIndex.md) in english can be found [here](Documentation/Content/docIndex.md)
-- English usage/toturial documentation will presumably added in the wiki part of the repository

 ### Planned features / enhancements
 - English documentation and tutorials